 The demand for fruits and vegetables in the European Union (EU) and other developed markets continues to drive the growth of the fruits and vegetable industry in Africa, but which though appreciative of sourcing affordable supplies from the Continent, demand high food safety, quality and envirnmental requirements that the industry often struggles to meet.
 Locally sold produce is often mentioned to be of poor quality with risks to the consuming public.

 AFMASS Conferences & Expos open up opportunities for fruit and vegetable industry players in in sub-Saharan Africa to find solutions and technologies that improve food safety, environmental and regulatory performance; provide better packaging and supply chain solutions; and improved efficiency in their operations.

 Kenya, South Africa and Northern African countries have built adequate capacity to take advantage of their fruits and vegetables industry over the years.
-However, other counries with significant potential for investment and to upscale their horticulture industries include Ethiopia, Tanzania, Uganda, Ghana, Nigeria, Mozambique, Malawi and more, but are hampered with lack of local skills and legacy issues.
+However, other counries with significant potential for investment and to upscale their horticulture industries include Ethiopia, Tanzania, Uganda, Ghana, Nigeria, Mozambique, Zambia, Malawi and more, but are hampered with lack of local skills and legacy issues.